harikas14/Pages/docs/SMugVault-UserGuide.md

 ## 🔐 Authentication

 ### Signing In
-MacSMug uses secure OAuth 1.0a authentication to connect to your SmugMug account:
+SMugVault uses secure OAuth 1.0a authentication to connect to your SmugMug account:

 1. **Click "Sign in with SmugMug"** on the welcome screen
 2. **Browser window opens** - this is normal and secure
 3. **Enter your SmugMug credentials** in the browser
-4. **Authorize MacSMug** to access your photos
+4. **Authorize SMugVault** to access your photos
-5. **Return to MacSMug** - you're now signed in!
+5. **Return to SMugVault** - you're now signed in!

 ### Security Features
 - ✅ **OAuth 1.0a:** Industry-standard secure authentication
 - ✅ **Keychain Storage:** Credentials stored securely in macOS Keychain
-- ✅ **No Password Storage:** MacSMug never sees your password
+- ✅ **No Password Storage:** SMugVault never sees your password
 - ✅ **Revocable Access:** You can revoke access anytime from SmugMug

 ### Signing Out